Listen to this article

 Most are familiar with base salary – the fixed amount that an employee gets paid for their work.
 This is typically paid every-other-week or monthly by the company, and is a guaranteed payment (unless the person leaves the company).

 But the bonus portion is not guaranteed.
-You have to earn the bonus through strong individual and company performance in any given fiscal year.
+You have to earn the bonus through performance.
+Sometimes bonus plans are weighted heavily (or entirely) against company performance; and, sometimes they are weighted heavily (or entirely) against individual performance.
+As you’ll see below, this company bonus plan design includes both company and individual performance and weighs them both equally.
 In other words, the company needs to achieve its annual goals, and the individual needs to achieve their own annual goals to unlock the full bonus (more on this later).

-Total earning potential = base salary + target bonus
+Total earning potential (TEP) = Base salary + Target bonus

 With the following definition: